India's palm oil imports dip 33 pc in May: SEA | Business

 Whereas import of sunflower oil fell marginally to 1.18 lakh tonnes, as against 1.75 lakh tonnes in the said period.

-According to the SEA, edible oils stock as of June 1 this year, was estimated to have been at 4.84 lakh tonnes and about 17.65 lakh tonnes was in the pipeline.
+According to the SEA, edible oils stock as of June 1 this year, was estimated to have been at 4.84 lakh tonnes and about 17.65 lakh tonnes were in the pipeline.

 India imports palm oil mainly from Indonesia and Malaysia, and a small quantity of crude soft oil, including soyabean oil from Argentina.
 Sunflower oil is imported from Ukraine and Russia.